 Step 3.
 Calculate Direct Operating Costs in a Telecom Financial Model

-Telecom direct operating costs are expenses related to providing users with the service.
-Forecast the direct cost by directly linking payment per unit assumptions to the connections growth forecast.
+Direct operating costs are expenses related to providing users with the service.
+Forecast the direct cost by linking payment per unit assumptions to the connections growth forecast.

 My Telecom Financial Model’s Excel Template divides the direct costs into the following three categories: